 — (Sunder et al., 2012, p393)

 HappyMeal.com assessed modality – the website consists of four major sections: Toys, Create, Games and Videos.
 Toys section provides details and explanation videos of how Happy Meal toys work.
-Create section allows the audience to draw or color digital prints, as well as offer some ways on how to creatively reuse or repurpose the plastic jars and other pieces of the meal, instead of being thrown away.
-Games offer several game on-screen simple but almost addicting games that are tailored to the season.
-Finaly, videos offer some entertaining insights and fun bits of content that promote the Happy Meal’s happiness.
+The creative section allows the audience to draw or color digital prints, as well as offer some ways on how to creatively reuse or repurpose the plastic jars and other pieces of the meal, instead of being thrown away.
+The website offers several on-screen games, simple, but almost addicting games, tailored to the season.
+Finally, the videos section offer some entertaining insights and fun bits of content that promote the Happy Meal’s happiness.
 The sections are modal subsets of the website and funnel the audience by giving them the “choice” and “freedom” of what to do next.

-Finally, the message interactivity of the HappyMeal.com.
-The website is highly interactive, the use of colors, the ingenious design, the fonts, create the atmosphere of happiness.
+Last but not least, the message interactivity of the HappyMeal.com.
+The website is highly interactive, the use of colors, the ingenious design, the fonts, create an atmosphere of happiness.
 As the website engages the audience, users begin to process information more centrally (Sundar) and feel motivated to explore, play, draw, as they utilize those options, they develop more positive attitudes towards the Happy Meal and, as a result, would more than likely want to visit the already familiar McDonalds (as brand is saturated through the website) and purchase the somehow already familiar product.

 Thematic relevance and resulting Persuasiveness:

 The brand is saturated throughout the website, the games and the product itself.
-From the first introduction to the purchase, McDonalds provides a strong connection allowing the audience to grow its attitude for the brand and consequently for the product, regardless of whether the product was ethically harvested, produced and delivered to the mouth of the customer.
-McDonalds can afford to use this very persuasive tactics and advertise to the audience and if I did not know better, I’d definitely consider consuming the Happy Meal after spending an hour or two on the HappyMeal.com.
+From the first introduction to the purchase, McDonald’s provides a strong connection allowing the audience to grow its attitude for the brand and consequently for the product, regardless of whether the product was ethically harvested, produced and delivered to the mouth of the customer.
+McDonald’s can afford to use these very persuasive tactics and advertise to the audience and if I did not know better, I’d definitely consider consuming the Happy Meal after spending an hour or two on the HappyMeal.com.